 Whenever you download an app, visit a website or use social media, majority of the time that company is collecting data on you.
 We buy things, look up medical conditions, interact with friends, you name it.
 These actions inadvertently create huge digital stockpiles of data on everyone using them.
-It may not be PII but these companies still collect data containing what you do on the web and sell that data.
+It may not be Personally Identifiable Information (PII) but these companies still collect data containing what you do on the web and sell that data.

 A data broker is a newly created job position/title where data is collected and maintained to be analyzed, packaged, and sold without the user’s knowledge or permission.
 The data is usually sold for targeted advertising, credit risk assessment, and direct marketing.

 Privacy is a limit on Government and private sector company power.
 The more someone knows about you the more power they may gain over you.
 This information can be used to shape behaviors, influence decisions, affect reputations, and in the wrong hands can be used for harm.